-Join internationally renowned map collector Wesley Brown for a talk on a group of spectacular maps made around the year 1500.
+This fall’s exhibition Glory of Venice: Masterworks of the Renaissance will set the stage for a talk by internationally renowned map collector Wesley Brown on a group of spectacular maps made around the year 1500.

 Beautiful to behold and works of art in their own right, these maps represent all corners of the globe and tell us not only about a geographic location but also what the mapmaker and his culture believe about where they live.

 In both words and images, Mr. Brown will share with us rare and unusual maps from his personal collection.
 More